daveajlee/personalman/README.md

 ## Desktop

 The current architecture of PersonalMan allows multiple clients to be built - each client simply has to implement the API provided by the server.
-Currently there is only one client which is available for download: the PersonalMan Web Client.
+Currently there is a single client available for download: the PersonalMan Web & Desktop Client.
 This client implements the API in React and can be used in most modern web browsers which support JavaScript.
-A second client based on Electron will be available soon.
+Additional versions of this client are also supplied which run natively on desktop operating systems such as Windows, Linux and Mac by utilising the Electron framework.

 ## Current Limitations